KingCalzone/bigboy/README.md

-# bigboy
+# bigboy | RGH Multi Tool [unfinished/free source]
- rgh tool i stopped working on since i made the switch to learning c++ and also doing ps4 tools.
+A modded Xbox 360 tool i stopped working on since i made the switch to learning c++ and also doing ps4 tools.
 > [!CAUTION]
 > THIS STATE OF THE TOOL **PROBABLY** DOESNT SUPPORT XDK, **REMOVE CONSOLE INFORMATION!
 MOD LOADING (IF INCLUDED) AND SPOOFING MOST LILELY WILL NOT WORK EITHER**.